vanderdavidcar/vanderdavidcar/README.md

-- 👋 Hi, I’m @vanderdavidcar
-- 👀 I’m interested in Cyber Security, DevOps and DevNet.
+# 👋 Hey there!

+I'm Vanderson, I'm a Network Specialyst looking to solve real-world problems.
+I'm passionate about making solutions to solve problems, creating tools to help people.

+## 👀 Things that I'm working on...

-- 🌱 I’m currently learning some DevOps concepts and DevNet.
-I use network automation language as Python, Napalm, Ansible, Jinja2 and everything that     involve automation process.
-Learn IaC (Infrastructure as Code) like Terraform to implement workloads in multicloud environment.
-Always learning something new to add value for the company and customers need.
-Start a project SoT (Source of Truth) to automate Netbox environment with Pynetbox, Netmiko and Napalm via Rest API updating and query netbox data.
+- Development a project SoT (Source of Truth) to automate Netbox environment with Pynetbox, Netmiko and Napalm via Rest API updating and query netbox data.

-- 💞️ I’m looking to collaborate on ...
+- Learning DevOps concepts
+- Learning IaC (Infrastructure as Code) like Terraform to implement workloads in multicloud environment

-- 📫 How to reach me vander_davidcar@yahoo.com.br
+## 📫 How to reach me?

+vander_davidcar@yahoo.com.br

 <!---
 vanderdavidcar/vanderdavidcar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.